 You selected a group of documents, and the edit and view buttons are grayed out.
 These items only work on a single selection.
 However you can do other commands, such as Check Out.

-Related Links Here are some file and list related links that may help you.
+Here are some list and library related links that may help you.

 When you're editing a page, such as adding Web Parts or other contents, the Save, Save as, and the Rename page buttons under the Page tab are disabled if you haven't clicked Edit first.